 In the Old Testament, God directed that the tithe be used to support the Levites, who were His ministers (Leviticus 27:30–33; Numbers 18:21–28).
 In the New Testament and in 1 Corinthians 9:13, God says that just as the priests of old were paid from the tithe of the temple, so gospel ministers today should be paid from tithe given through the church.

 Some might wonder: Is the tithing system part of Moses’ old law, which ended at the cross?
 The answer would be: No!
 Both Abraham (Genesis 14:20) and Jacob (Genesis 28:22) gave a tenth of their income to God long before Moses’ law was given.
 Because tithing pre-dated Sinai, we know that it was not part of the ceremonial law that ended at the cross.
-The laws that ended at the cross are only those laws that pointed to the sacrificial work of Christ and were fulfilled by His death such as the sacrifices and the ceremonial temple services.
-The law of tithing is God’s plan for support of the ministry, and it remains in effect today.
+The laws that ended at the cross are only those laws that pointed to the sacrificial work of Christ and were fulfilled by His death such as the sacrifices and the ceremonial temple services (Colossians 2:14).
+The law of tithing is God’s plan for support of the ministry, and it remains binding today.

-Jesus did endorse tithing in the New Testament “Woe unto you, scribes and Pharisees, hypocrites, for ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone” (Matthew 23:23).
-Jesus saw that the miserly Pharisees were counting out individual leaves and tiny seeds for tithe instead of taking it to the temple by the bushel.
-Therefore, He rebuked them for being so exact in tithe while failing in judgment, mercy, and faith.
-Jesus did not condemn them for tithing, but for ignoring the other great principles of Christianity.
+Jesus did endorse tithing in the New Testament.
+He said, “Woe unto you, scribes and Pharisees, hypocrites, for ye pay tithe of mint and anise and cummin, and have omitted the weightier matters of the law, judgment, mercy, and faith: these ought ye to have done, and not to leave the other undone” (Matthew 23:23).
+Jesus saw that the miserly Pharisees were counting herbs and seeds for tithe instead of taking it to the temple in large amounts.
+Therefore, He rebuked them for being so exact in tithe while failing in the acts of judgment, mercy, and faith.
+Jesus did not condemn them for tithing, but for ignoring the other great principles of Christianity which stress love and charity.
 That is why He said, “These ought ye to have done [speaking of tithing], and not to leave the other undone.”

-As for the offerings the Bible says, “Every man shall give as he is able, according to the blessing of the Lord thy God which He hath given thee” (Deuteronomy 16:17); And “Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver” (2 Corinthians 9:7).
+As for the offerings the Bible says, “Every man shall give as he is able, according to the blessing of the Lord your God which He has given you” (Deuteronomy 16:17); And “So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver” (2 Corinthians 9:7).
+Christian generosity grows out of a free will.
+It should be a gift from the heart of the giver (2 Corinthians 8:5).
+Only that which comes from love is acceptable to the Lord (Matthew 6:2–4).
+The giving that irritates the giver is not right.
+When we give, let us remember God’s great gift of love in offering His Son to redeem us (John 3:16).

-For more on “Tithe,” please check the following link: Support the Ministry
+- For more on “Tithe,” check the following link: Support the Ministry

-For more on “offerings,” please check the following link: Free Will Offerings
+- For more on “offerings,” check the following link: Free Will Offerings

 In His service,